Reportable Communicable Diseases

 Montana health-care providers are required by law to report cases of specific communicable diseases to their local health department.
 This enables public health officials to follow up on cases of significance and identify outbreaks or emerging health concerns.

-COVID-19 vaccinations are offered in our office on Tuesday afternoons starting at 1pm.
+COVID-19 and Flu vaccinations are offered in our office on the 1st & 3rd Thursdays of the month from 3-5pm.
 Please call our office to schedule an appointment (406) 622-3771.
-We offer Moderna and Pfizer vaccine products, Monovalent and Bivalent.
 Please visit the CDC webesite for current COVID-19 vaccination recommendations.
 Please contact us for any questions or concerns you may have.

-Individuals who test positive for COVID-19 should visit MT DPHHS for guidance, as well as the CDC's website for additional information.
+Individuals who test positive for COVID-19 or a respiratory virus should visit MT DPHHS for guidance, as well as the CDC's website for additional information.